escherlies/escherlies/README.md

 ## Projects

-Some of the recent projects I've been working on.
+Some of the recent projects I build.

 <table>
     <tr>